FIVES / KINDERGARTEN / FIRST GRADE

 Fives

 For over thirty years Elmwood has offered a transitional pre-kindergarten “Fives” class for children born late in the year.
 This class is a mix of Elmwood children and new to Elmwood children.
 It is designed to give them another year to grow, learn, and play together.
-They are part of a larger group for all social experiences and split into small, differentiated learning groups to work on Literacy, Math, and Thinking Skills.
-Sports, Music, Science, Drama, and Art experiences are a part of their regular curriculum.
+Aside from developing an excellent academic foundation, children build a strong sense of interdependence, joy, exploration, and belief in their own abilities.

 Kindergarten-First Grade